Table of Contents

 • Automatically categorize expenses (Meals, Office Supplies, Travel, Groceries, etc.).

-• Parse text content with SetContent(string) or load documents/images with Attachment.
+• Parse text content with SetContent(string) or load documents and images with Attachment.

 • Financial data stays private: process expense receipts without uploading to cloud services.